-- 1 Inserting mounting bracket into slide-rail - 2 Slide-rail release lever - 4.
-Simultaneously pull down and hold the slide-rail release levers on each mounting bracket while you push the server into the rack.
+- 1 Inserting mounting bracket into slide-rail - 2 Slide-rail release button - 3 Slide-rail lock - 4.
+Simultaneously push and hold the green slide-rail release buttons on each mounting bracket while you push the server into the rack.
 Continue pushing the server into the rack until the slide-rail locks (on the front of the mounting brackets) engage the slide-rail assemblies.